Well-marbled, juicy Angus beef from a premium source

 The U.S. Department of Agriculture (USDA) inspects all of the beef sold in the U.S. It also assigns grades to most beef, primarily USDA Prime, Choice and Select (with Prime topping the scale).
 For the sake of clarity, the USDA uses the same classification system to evaluate and “certify” meat for the Certified Angus Beef® brand.

 Certified Angus Beef must first meet the standards of USDA Choice or Prime, which means Certified Angus Beef is always of a higher grade than USDA Select.
 In order to earn the brand's logo, qualifying beef must then pass eight specifications more than USDA Choice regarding marbling, tenderness and consistency of flavor.
 Tellingly, only one in four Angus in the U.S. qualify.
 In order to qualify as Certified Angus Prime, the beef is required to meet nine additional standards not required of USDA Prime.
 The brand also has a natural product line, Certified Angus Beef Natural, which is from cattle that have never been given hormones or antibiotics.

 What makes Certified Angus Beef so tasty?
 From strip steak to ribeye, their offerings boast a high degree of marbling (the tiny white flecks of fat distributed through the lean red meat).
 These fat deposits create flavor and help to keep the meat moist while cooking.
-Certified Angus Beef products are available online and at retail stores throughout the U.S. If you're looking for inspiration, they also offer juicy recipes and cooking tips on their website.
+If you're looking for inspiration, you can find juicy recipes and cooking tips on their website.

-For more information or to order, visit the Certified Angus Beef official website
+For more information, visit the Certified Angus Beef official website